 Each student is assigned a primary Supervisor(s) and a Graduate Research Committee made up of experienced researchers to plan their programme of study and to provide on-going support to their research.

-Structured PhD (Latin American Studies)—part-time: GYG54
+Structured PhD (Latin American Studies)—full-time

 Dr Mel Boland